knative-extensions/autoscaler-keda/CONCEPTS-API.md

 ...
 ```

+MinScale and maxScale define the minimum and maximum allowed replicas, they are optional and if not specified the extension will use the default values of 1 and infinite respectively.

+**Important** :At this point scale from zero is not supported, thus triggers should be always active.

 ## Custom metric configuration

 If the user chooses a custom metric then he needs to define additionally the metric name, the Prometheus address and the query through the following annotations: